-Transfer of Credits
+Transfer of Credits to NTCC

 Credits from approved accredited institutions of higher education are recorded on the student's official transcript.
 NTCC will examine course equivalency, faculty credentials, and other appropriate indicators of competencies, to determine if any of these credits will be accepted as transfer credits toward the student's program of study.
 Only courses with a grade of "C" or higher will be transferred towards the following credentials: Technical Competency Area, Certificate of Technical Studies, and/or Technical Diploma.
 A student is allowed to transfer only one grade of "D" for the General Education core of the Associate of Applied Science and Associate of General Studies degrees.
 If a course appears on the Louisiana Board of Regents' statewide student transfer matrix, the course will be treated as though it were completed at NTCC.
-Students seeking to transfer coursework from one NTCC program to another NTCC program must meet the same transfer requirements set by NTCC policy, meet with their NTCC advisor, and complete the Change in Major Form.